TerrorismAnalyticsBureau/TAB-AI/README.md

 # TAB-AI
-The algorithm for the prediction AI before cloud integration
+The algorithm for the prediction AI before integration with full application